orderbird/data-working-student-challenge/README.md

 ## Introduction

 Welcome.
-This tech challenge will give you an idea on how your work at Orderbird could look like.
-For that your main tools will be Python and SQL.
+This tech challenge will give you an idea on how your work at orderbird could look like.
+If you choose to accept the challenge then please submit your solution within one week from now on.
+If life prevents you from submitting it on time then please let us know (data-tech-challenge@orderbird.com).

-To start with this tech challenge, please copy this repository and create a Jupyter Notebook with your solution, locally.
-The timeline for this challenge ends today in one week.
-Please send us before the timeline ends your local version of this repository (EMAIL).
-And please do not create a pull request or fork this repository as your solution should not end up being public afterwards.
+To start with this tech challenge, please copy this repository and locally add a Jupyter Notebook with your solution.
+Please *do not* create a pull request or fork this repository as your solution should not end up being public afterwards.

 ## The Data

-You will find two datasets in this repository.
-The first one "items" shows menu card items, which where sold by our customers.
+You are given two datasets in this repository.
+The first one "items" contains menu card items which were sold by our customers.
 Each item is separated into item_name and category.
-The category can bundle multiple item_names to one topic of a customers choice (e.g. the item names cola, fanta, sprite bundled to softdrinks).
+The category can bundle multiple item_names to one topic of a customer's choice (e.g. the item names cola, fanta, sprite bundled to softdrinks).
 Each item has also a price (price of a single item) and an item_count, which is the quantity of sold items of one combination of item_name and category.

-The other dataset "tags" has like the previous dataset item_name and category.
-And also a column tags, where some logic got applied to classify items.
-The values of this column are in form of a [set](https://docs.python.org/3/tutorial/datastructures.html#sets), which means each item_name and category in combination can have multiple tags.
+The other dataset "tags" provides item_name and category enriched with labels (tags) which resulted from a classification task applied on the item.
+The tags are given as a [set](https://docs.python.org/3/tutorial/datastructures.html#sets).
+Please notice that an item (i.e. item_name and its category) can have multiple tags.

 ## Tasks

-The following tasks should be solved with Python.
-Only if it's mentioned to solve it with SQL, SQL should be used.
-The main library to use is Pandas and for SQL [pandasql](https://pypi.org/project/pandasql/).
-But you will need other libraries too.
-If you are deciding to use alternative libraries as the two mentioned above, please explain your decision.
+The following tasks should be solved with Python and/or SQL (applied on a DataFrame).
+We recommend to use Pandas and [pandasql](https://pypi.org/project/pandasql/).
+If you decide to use alternative libraries as the two mentioned above, please explain your decision.

-In general it's advisable to use a Data Scientist workflow.
-That consists of getting insights into the data you are working with, cleaning/preprocessing the data (e.g. removing duplicates, ...) and doing some analysis.
+We recommend to follow a "Data Scientific workflow" which starts with loading the data, followed by a cleansing/preprocessing step (e.g. removing duplicates, ...) and ends with doing some awesome analysis.

 ### Task 1

-Load the data and get an overview about the datasets.
-Please describe what you see. (e.g. what is the size of the datasets, which tags do you have, min/max/avg of turnover and item_counts, ...)
+Load the data and get an overview about the datasets by summarizing them, e.g. what is the size of the datasets, which tags do you have, ... .

 ### Task 2